blabla1337/skf-flask/skf/markdown/knowledge_base/255-knowledge_base--HSTS_preload--.md

 The 'preload' flag indicates the site owner's consent to have their domain preloaded.
 The site owner still needs to then go and submit the domain to the list.

+## CAUTION:

+Make sure to have a perfectly smooth certification management.
+Whenever there is no valid certificate, the application can not be downgraded temporary over HTTP.
+The failing of the TLS certificate will lead to a DOS since HSTS does not allow the application to be visited over HTTP